Efficiency through regularity

 If the higher performance level is used for the next training unit, performance will increase from training to training.
 If the time until the next training session is too long, the training effect is lost and you start again from the beginning.

 Without making a scientific treatise here, we can state the following: every muscle chain should be trained at least once, or better twice a week.

 Not only for this reason, but that is another important reason.
 During the basic exercises (big 5) the trained muscle groups overlap.
 It is a simple system with which a good training and recovery rhythm for all large muscle groups can be achieved.

 It's still better than not doing them at all.
 But it should be the exception.
 By distributing them over the days of the week, the training and resting rhythm for the individual muscle groups is much better.

 Every training system can always be optimized.
 The question is how much time you want to invest overall.
-Our BIG 5 MINUTES are completely sufficient for most people and allow continuous progress.
-If you are pursuing higher goals or simply feel like doing a little more, the MIKE5 concept offers so-called Assistance Exercises to suit every day of the week.
+For most people, the plan with the one basic exercise per day is optimal.
+For those who have higher goals or simply want to do more, the MIKE5 concept offers assistance exercises for each day of the week.